 Characteristics are as follows:

-• Services of high quality (e.g. business consultant with an economic university degree)
+- Services of high quality (e.g. business consultant with an economics university degree)

-That’s why also artists and teachers who are performing their job independently are assigned to a freelance activity.
+That’s why also artists and teachers who are performing their jobs independently are assigned to a freelance activity.

 There are two main criteria to distinguish between freelance activity and trade and business:

-2. The second criteria are that a freelance activity generally requires a university degree, special skills, and know-how or artistic talent.
+- The second criterion is that a freelance activity generally requires a university degree, special skills, and know-how or artistic talent.

-All self-employed persons who do not perform an activity listed in the catalog or which do not belong to “similar jobs”, are assigned to trade and business.
+All self-employed persons who do not perform an activity listed in the catalog or who do not belong to “similar jobs”, are assigned to trade and business.
 Typical trade and business activities are:

 Creative jobs: Freelance activity or trade and business?